microsoft/plcrashreporter/Readme.md

 ### 3.1 Intercom

-If you have further questions, want to provide feedback or you are running into issues, log in to the [App Center portal](https://appcenter.ms) and use the blue Intercom button on the bottom right to start a conversation with App Center team.
+If you have further questions, want to provide feedback or you are running into issues, login to the [App Center portal](https://appcenter.ms) and use the blue Intercom button on the bottom right to start a conversation with App Center team.

 ### 3.2 Twitter